IGFA International Angling Rules

 2. The use of a dangling or swinging hook is prohibited.
 Double or treble hooks are prohibited.

 3. A two hook rig for bottom fishing is acceptable if it consists of two single hooks on separate leaders or drops.
-Both hooks must be imbedded in the respective baits and separated sufficiently so that a fish caught on one hook cannot be foul hooked by the other.
+The combined length of the separate leaders or drops including the hooks, cannot exceed the total length between the connections with the main leader.
+Both hooks must be embedded in the respective baits.

 4. A photograph or sketch of the hook arrangement must accompany all record applications made for fish caught on two-hook tackle.